mateogu0620/ticket_scraper/GOALS.md

 MFA

-Additional APIs from Seatgeek and Ticketmaster
+Additional APIs aside from Seatgeek and Ticketmaster

-Option to select certain APIs for searching
+Option to select certain APIs for searching and filtering events (only displaying ticketmaster, only seatgeek, etc)